cedriczhao00-droid/CrackForest-Segmentation/README.md

 ## Dataset

 The CrackForest dataset is used in this project.
-It contains pavement images and corresponding crack annotations.
+It contains pavement and cracks images.

-- Images are RGB pavement photos.
+- Images are pavement photos.
 - Ground truth labels are provided as segmentation masks.
 - Crack pixels occupy only a small portion of each image, resulting in strong class imbalance.